oVirt/ovirt-site/source/feature/normalized-ovirtmgmt-initialization.html.md

 #### Behavioral Changes

-The update host installation flow is described in the chart below, where each flow ends with setting the host status to best reflect current host status:
+The updated host installation flow is described in the chart below, where each flow ends with setting the host status to reflect the current host status:

 ![](Installation-flowchart.png "Installation-flowchart.png")